WordPress/gutenberg/packages/element/README.md

 <a name="findDOMNode" href="#findDOMNode">#</a> **findDOMNode**

-Finds the dom node of a React component
+Finds the dom node of a React component.

 _Parameters_

--   _component_ `null`: component's instance
+-   _component_ `WPComponent`: Component's instance.
--   _target_ `Element`: DOM node into which element should be rendered

 <a name="forwardRef" href="#forwardRef">#</a> **forwardRef**